The Zero Percent Interest Loans Available Car Dealer Scam

-You know you have perfect credit and ask the car salesman if 0% interest is available on the car you're looking at.
+You know you have perfect credit and ask the car salesman if 0% interest is available on the car you want to buy.
 He says, “absolutely it is.”
-However he never discloses to you it’s only for a short finance term.
+However, he never discloses it’s only for a short finance term.

-You picked out a vehicle, agreed to the price and now patiently wait to meet with the finance manager.
-You ask your salesman if you qualified for the 0% interest and he says, “you sure do, your credit is perfect.”
-Everything seems to be going to plan all that’s left is the paperwork, it’s now time to relax ~ BIG MISTAKE!
+You picked out a vehicle, agreed to the price, and now patiently wait to meet with the finance manager.
+You ask your salesman if you qualified for the 0% interest, and he says, “you sure do; your credit is perfect.”
+Everything seems to be going to plan.
+All that’s left is the paperwork, and it’s time to relax ~ BIG MISTAKE!

 The car salesman and his sales manager have already prepped the finance manager you’re interested in the 0% interest rate.
 This lets the finance manager know what’s important to you and prepare for your objections in advance.

-You're greeted by the finance manager and are led to his lair (I mean office).
-He starts with a little chit-chat then brings up that you qualify for the 0% special interest rate and then confirms with you that's what brought you out to buy a car today.
-Here's where it starts getting nasty.
+The finance manager greets you and leads you to his lair (I mean office).
+He begins with some small talk, then mentions that you qualify for the 0% special financing rate, and then verifies that this is what brought you out to buy a car today.
+Here is where things start to turn ugly.

-A dealer will let you go through the entire car buying process not disclosing to you the 0% interest is only available for a very short finance term.
-The dealer knows this technique is the most effective when you don’t find out until right before you’re about to sign the paperwork because mentally you’ve already bought the car and are just ready to get out of there.
+A dealer will let you go through the entire car-buying process, not disclosing to you the 0% interest is only available for a concise finance term.
+The dealer knows this technique is the most effective when you don’t find out until right before you’re about to sign the paperwork because mentally, you’ve already bought the car and are just ready to get out of there.

-While going over your paperwork, the finance manager states your payments will be $958.33 a month.
-This comes as a shock to you and you ask, “I thought I qualified for the 0% interest rate?”
-The finance manager says, “you do but for you to get 0%, you must finance your vehicle for no longer than 24 months.”
+While reviewing your paperwork, the finance manager states your monthly payments will be $958.33.
+This is a shock to you, and you ask, “I thought I qualified for the 0% interest rate?”
+The finance manager says, “you do, but to get 0%, you must finance your vehicle for no longer than 24 months.”

-The dealer is counting on by this point you’ve fallen in love with the car and will decide to extend the financing term out to make the payments more affordable for your budget.
+By this point, the dealer is counting on that you’ve fallen in love with the car and will decide to extend the financing term to make the payments more affordable for your budget.
 The finance manager is already prepared and will show you several different options with higher interest rates to choose from, guaranteed to make the dealership more money.

 Only finance a car with a dealership as a last resort.
-Get a pre-approved auto loan before contacting a car dealership.
+Get a pre-approved car loan online before contacting a car dealership.
 You can also use your pre-approval to negotiate a better deal with the dealer.
-Click here to learn how to get a pre-approved car loan online.

-How to Avoid the 0% Interest Advertising Scam
+How to Avoid the 0% Interest Car Dealer Scam

-- Before car shopping check current interest rates with your bank, local credit union or for the best deals online auto finance lenders.
-You can use the information from these companies to determine what interest rate you qualify for and you’ll arm yourself with a powerful negotiation tool when negotiating with a car dealer.
+- Before car shopping, check current interest rates with your bank, local credit union, or for the best deals with online auto finance lenders.
+You can use the information from these companies to determine what interest rate you qualify for, and you’ll arm yourself with a powerful negotiation tool when negotiating with a car dealer.

-- Get a pre-approved car loan in place from an online company we recommend such as myAutoloan.com or Up2Drive.
-If you have marginal or bad credit apply with an online company such as InstantCarLoan.com or 1-800-FreshStart before visiting a car dealership.
+- Get a pre-approved car loan in place from an online company.
+If you have marginal or bad credit, apply for a bad credit auto loan before meeting with a dealership’s finance department.

 - Don’t let the finance manager know more about your credit history than you do.
-Get and review your personal credit reports and scores from a reputable online company such as CreditReport.com before applying for any kind of loan.
+Get and review your credit reports and scores from a reputable online company before applying for any loan.